finbourne/finbourne-insights-sdk-python/sdk/docs/RequestsApi.md

     id = 'id_example' # str | The identifier of the request to obtain the log for.

     try:
-        # [EARLY ACCESS] GetRequestLog: Get the log for a specific API request.
+        # GetRequestLog: Get the log for a specific API request.
         api_response = api_instance.get_request_log(id)
         pprint(api_response)
     except ApiException as e: